 - a fines belt with head pulley magnet

-- a seven bunker pick station with overhead magnet
+- a seven bunker pick station with overhead suspension magnet

 - cross belt to transfer material over a pit to the baler